 The participation of a department or program in a DALI requires the commitment of a department’s change leaders to engage constructively with all aspects of the DALI for at least one year.
 Expectations include:

-- Change leaders will engage in work between DALI meetings to support their own learning and the work of the DATs that they are leading.
+Change leaders will engage in work between DALI meetings to support their own learning and the work of the DATs that they are leading.
 This may include readings assigned by the DALI facilitators, collecting and analyzing data, working with their local DATs, reflecting on their progress, and so on.
-We expect this will require approximately five hours per month, with the understanding that additional commitment of time may be necessary depending on the exact nature of the change project.

-DALIs start with a kickoff workshop in September and run for a year.
-Applications for DALI cohorts open in April and are due in June for the DALIs beginning that September.
-Offers to join a DALI will be extended in July, with final commitments expected from participating departments by mid-August.
-Final determination of the exact dates for the Fall kickoff workshop will be made at that time.
+The Fall 2022 DALI cohorts will begin with an in-person kickoff workshop at the American Center for Physics in College Park, MD on September 9-11, 2022.
+Applications for DALI cohorts open in March and are due in May for the DALIs beginning that August.
+Offers to join a DALI will be extended in June, with final commitments expected from participating departments by mid-July.
+Attendance at the kickoff workshop is expected of all DALI participants.

 - Department information: name and location